TZstatsADS/Spr2016-Proj4-Grp5/lib/Josh_Eve_Bob_Final_Report.md

    <IMG SRC="MDS_FINAL.png" ALT="image" width=100%>
  </span>
 </div>

-<i><h2 style="font-size:25px;">Logistic Regression Model to Predict Oscar Winners</h2></i>
-As part of our analysis, we were curious if it would be possible to predict the winner of Best Picture based on information gathered through Amazon movie reviews.
-We began by joining the Amazon data with our Oscars data, which included variables such as whether or not they won Best Picture, and what year they were nominated in.
-After, we also joined the data with movie scores given by Twitter.
-Then we split into training and testing data.

-This predictive model is most likely biased as we had to use reviews posted before and after the Oscar nomination and ceremony dates to have a large enough sample size.

 <i><h2 style="font-size:25px;">D3 Visualization</h2></i>
 D3 was used to visualize what our network looks like in an interactive form.
 In Blue we have our user that was mentioned previously in the report.
 In Purple, we have the movies that our user has seen and the reccommendations in Light Blue.